mcgilldinglab/scSemiProfiler/README.md

 required arguments:
     --representatives RepresentativesID
-                            Either a `.txt` file including all the IDs of the representatives used in the current round of semi-profiling when running in cohort mode, or a single sample ID when running in single-sample mode.
+                            The path to a `.txt` file including all the representatives used in the current round of semi-profiling.

+    --cluster ClusterLabels
+                            The path to a `.txt` file specifying the cluster membership.

     --name Name
                             Project name.